Valais: Secondary sector

 Europe's tallest gravity dam is located at Grande Dixence in the canton, closely followed by the Mauvoisin Dam.
 Hydroelectric power plants from the canton produce about a quarter of Swiss electricity.

 The west part and the most industrial region of the canton is called Chablais.
 The area is very important for the economy.
 The lands from Lake Geneva to the town of St-Maurice are located in the Chablais.
 There are a lot of factories, the most important are the subsidiaries of Novartis and Syngenta, in Monthey.
 In the town of Collombey-Muraz, there is an oil refinery.

 The Lonza Group has large factories in Visp.
 Near Visp there is a large aluminium processing plant.
 Other metal products and chemicals are produced around Visp and Sierre, including Swiss Diamond International aluminum cookware.

 Tertiary sector

 Valais has a long touristic tradition.
-Hoteliers were at the base of the development of Valais Tourism.
+The hotels near the mountain helped the development of Valais Tourism.
 Many of them, such as César Ritz, spent time and money to satisfy a clientele from around the world.
 The canton is nowadays a year-round destination, renowned for its wild landscapes and numerous tourist facilities.
 In winter, skiing and other snow-related sports are the most popular activities.
 In summer, hiking and trekking are particularly popular.
 Climbing and mountaineering can be practised year-round, with the highest mountains of western Europe surrounding Valais.
 Many of the huts owned by the Swiss Alpine Club are located in the canton.

 Valais counts more than 120 winter and summer destinations, including: